Bigfoot Bib Report

 • End Of Prior: A read-only field that displays the last-submitted entry in a prior message created with this Form.
 Leave the web browser open to use this feature.
 The format is "Bib Number, Action, Time, "D:" Day of month, and "M#" Message number"

-• Entries Field: Displays the list of entries complete with bib number, time, action, day of month, and Aid Station abbreviation.
+• Entries Field: Displays a comma-separated list of entries complete with bib number, time, action, day of month, and Aid Station abbreviation.

 Pay attention while entering data.
-Always verify data while entering it, and use the to save your place.
+Always verify data while entering it, and use the Save Race Data button to save your place.

 About IN, OUT, and DROP Actions